frithnanth/raku-Math-Libgsl/README.md

 ### new(:$elems!)

+### new($elems!)

-The constructor accepts one parameter: the number of elements in the permutation.
+The constructor accepts one parameter: the number of elements in the permutation; it can be passed as a Pair or as a single value.
 The permutation object is already initialized to the identity (0, 1, 2 … $elems - 1).

 ### init()